frankjmontero/Study-notes/JSHighlights.md

 ### **`Rest Parameter`**

+**The Arguments Object**.
+JavaScript functions have a built-in object called the arguments object.
+The argument object contains an array of the arguments used when the function was called (invoked).

 You can create functions that take a variable number of arguments.
 These arguments are stored in an array that can be accessed later from inside the function.

 ```js